cloudfoundry/summit-training-classes/operator/site/content/labs/monitoring.md

 ```
 Assign the groups to the user created in a prior lab.
 Use `uaac member add -h` for guidance.

-Now login to CF with the above user.
-You should be able to successfully run `cf top`.
+Now login/relogin and run `cf top` to see the group change take affect.

 ## Beyond the Class